Here you can find answers to the questions we get asked most frequently.

 How long will the plants take to mature?

 This depends on the plant species, watering, and after-care given to them.
-Most groundcovers will fill out after two years, whilst some shrubs may take 2-5 years.
-Most trees spend the first few years of their life establishing their root systems before they show signs of growth above ground, so expect your trees to start growing significantly only after 2-3 years.
+Most shrubs and groundcovers will fill out significantly after 10-14 months.
+With trees, this will take much longer, as they spend the first few years of their life establishing their root systems before they show signs of growth above ground, so expect your trees to start growing significantly only after 2-3 years.

 Do you personally choose the trees for my garden?

-Yes.
+Yes, it is an optional service.
 Trees form the backbone to the structure of the garden, so choosing a tree with the correct shape is important.
-Additionally, we also take care in positioning the tree during planting, so that its structure – such as the way it forks – is positioned correctly.

 If you have concerns, it is best to always keep an eye on younger kids and pets that are prone to putting things in their mouth and do not leave them unsupervised in your garden.